mrizaln/sync-cpp/README.md

 ### Setting up

 Clone this repository (or as submodule) into your project somewhere, even easier, use FetchContent.
-Then link your target against `sync_cpp`.
+Then link your target against `sync-cpp`.

 ```cmake
 # If you are using FetchContent